erykjj/jwlIntegrator/README.md

 [![Static Badge](https://img.shields.io/badge/releases-orange?logo=rss&logoColor=orange&color=black)](https://github.com/erykjj/jwlIntegrator/releases.atom) [![GitHub Downloads](https://img.shields.io/github/downloads/erykjj/jwlIntegrator/total)](https://github.com/erykjj/jwlIntegrator/releases/latest)

+# jwlIntegrator

+Commandline/terminal **utility** to integrate custom `.jwpub` archives into *JW Library*[^1] on Windows and macOS — as one would supplement/complement a physical library (personal or in a Kingdom Hall) with an atlas, dictionaries, and other such secular publications.
+Or, if you prefer a food analogy, these “unofficial” publications are not the meal, but the non-essential extras, like napkins and candles, or like the hot-sauce that some take with them to a restaurant :-)

-**DISCLAIMER**: Whether we deal with *blockers* to remove content/functionality or *add-ons* to augment it, there will always be differing opinions.
+Whether we deal with *blockers* to remove content/functionality or *add-ons* to augment it, there will always be differing opinions.
 For instance, people use ad-blockers and VPNs for different reasons.
 I respect your conscience.

-# jwlIntegrator

-Commandline/terminal **utility** to integrate custom `.jwpub` archives into *JW Library*[^1] on Windows and macOS

 ## Downloads